Our Team

 Artistic director/executive director

 Caroline Timm Schwiebert (she/her) is an actress and director.
 She grew up performing in music, theater, Olympics of the Mind and Forensics competitions.
 As a young adult Caroline traveled in the international performing arts group Up With People staying with host families, providing community service and international performance to communities around the world.
 Traveling with this program for over a year as a young adult instilled in her the belief that music, theater and art can provide a bridge between languages, cultures and communities.
-Caroline has trained in NYC and LA with so very many wonderful teachers and mentors primarily making her career in commercials and voice-overs.
+Caroline has trained in NYC and LA with so very many wonderful teachers and mentors primarily making her earlier career in commercials and voice-overs.
 Of all the work she has done, Caroline has found working with children the most fulfilling.
 She's worked with them in a musical theater setting for nearly 20 years, having grown and run summer camps and year-round after-school productions and classes for Upstage Theatre Arts Schools in Los Angeles before moving to Portland in 2015.
-Caroline is proud to be in her 8th year of Portland Drama Club that began with just 19 kids in a summer camp in 2016 to over 300 kids in summer camps and after-school classes so far in 2023.
+Caroline is proud to be in her 9th year of Portland Drama Club that began with just 19 kids in a summer camp in 2016 to over 400 kids in summer camps and after-school classes so far in 2024.
 Caroline has 3 children, but considers every student of hers her very own child.
 She believes theater is a discipline to be as respected as any sport, martial art or musical instrument and that we learn about ourselves and the world around us by putting ourselves in a character’s shoes.
 Caroline’s goal is not creating theater stars, but well rounded, expressive, open and loving humans through theater.
 She knows parents will be proud of their kids, but she really wants kids to proud of themselves.
 Caroline wants kids to learn that jumping in with enthusiasm, trying hard, failing (and doing it all again and again) is the key to success in anything.
 Having natural talent on stage is nice, but learning how to work hard is better.
 She's seen miraculous things happen to kids of all ages/types when they hit the stage.
 She cries every time.

 Robin Krill (she/her)